MicrosoftDocs/Viva/Viva/engage/troubleshoot-problems/error-when-click-the-viva-engage-tile-in-office-365.md

 Before you follow these steps, make sure that the following prerequisites are met:

 - Install the Azure Active Directory module for Windows PowerShell.
-For more information, go to [Connect PowerShell to Office 365 services](/microsoft-365/enterprise/connect-to-microsoft-365-powershell).
+For more information, go to [Connect PowerShell to Microsoft 365 services](/microsoft-365/enterprise/connect-to-microsoft-365-powershell).

-- You must be an Office 365 global admin to perform these steps.
+- You must be a Microsoft 365 Global administrator to perform these steps.

 Follow these steps: